signalfx/lambda-layer-versions/splunk-apm/README.md

     Logging is controller with `OTEL_LAMBDA_LOG_LEVEL` environment variable.
 Default set to `WARN`.
 When set to `DEBUG`, the logging exporter is added to traces exporter in order to help verify exported data.

-    Please note that enabling `DEBUG` will generate additional logs which may in turn increase AWS CloudWatch costs.
+    > Enabling `DEBUG` generates additional logs, which may in turn increase AWS CloudWatch costs.

 ### Java wrapper